French Bulldog History: 2026 Proven Origins Guide

 BAOS: Legacy of Tactical Flatness

 Brachycephalic Airway Obstruction Syndrome (BAOS) is the dark side of utility.
 Over-breeding delivered “ultra-cute” faces that truncate the airway.
-See Common French Bulldog Breathing Issues for treatment options.
+See Common French Bulldog Breathing Issues for treatment options including staphylectomy, nares resection, and tracheostomy costing $3,500-$9,000 per procedure.

 Hemivertebrae & Urban Logistics